kabiromohd/Staff_Attrition_Prediction/README.md

  ### Environment Setup
 - Setup Pipenv Virtual Environment, by opening Cli on your system and execute the below:
+- NB: All Command Line interface (Cli) commands need to be excecuted in the folder where the Virtual Environment was created and setup - Virtual Environment for this project was setup in folder "c:\midterm".

 ```
 pip install pipenv